massoncheg/forgejo-docs/v1.19/user/first-repository.md

 Initialized empty Git repository in /home/knut/my-project/.git/
 ```

-#### 2. Add Codeberg as the repository's origin
+#### 2. Add Forgejo as the repository's origin
 Now, you need to tell Git where to push your changes.
-You would do that by specifying Codeberg as a remote.
+You would do that by specifying Forgejo as a remote.

-> In this example, we'll specify Codeberg as the `origin` remote.
+> In this example, we'll specify Forgejo as the `origin` remote.
 You can name your remote any other way, especially if you already have an `origin`, but `origin` is the recommended name for the main remote repository.

 ```bash
 knut@iceberg:~/my-project$ git remote add origin https://codeberg.org/knut/foobar